 or you may be interrupted when you are speaking.
 Although it is uncommon for an

 entire interview to be con-ducted under stress conditions, it is common for the

 interviewer to incorporate stress questions as a part of a traditional

 interview.
-Examples of common stress questions are given later in this chapter.
+Examples of common stress questions are provided in

 covered are much more limited.
 Key qualifications for success on the job are